Failing is Fabulous

 Because the gifts are fabulous.

 I’ll stop here, it’s a big subject and this blog is enough reading for one session.
-In the next few weeks with I write more on the topic including Gifts that Failure Brings and Failing toward Success.
+Check out the blog I wrote after this one The Gift in Shitty Wrapping Paper

 And how about you?
 What wisdom and gifts have you gained from failure?

 I’d love you to let me know in the comments below.
 Thank you for reading.